 Congratulations on your new furry friend!
 This is an exciting and important time in your puppy’s life.
-In order to ensure your puppy becomes a happy healthy long lived member of the family, we’ve complied the following information to help you get off to the right start.
+In order to ensure your puppy becomes a happy, healthy, long-lived member of the family, we’ve compiled some puppy care 101 to help you get off to the right start.

 Bringing Your New Puppy Home